Job Hunting Guides: Top 5 Tips To Get Call Backs For Great Jobs 🐆

 At the end of the screening process, he’ll look through his shortlist of CVs one last time and compare it to the job description.

-Job Hunting Tips: Why are you not getting call backs from companies?
+Job Hunting Guides: Why are you not getting callbacks from companies?

 - A passive recruitment system built on the false belief that talented people will do anything to work for them when in reality they are not that fussed